Plugin/Application/Pipeline Name

 • Allows any CAPs from upstream element

-These plugins are part of the Board Support Package (BSP).
-That means, the user will not need to build them manually, they are available out-of-box on the board.
+These plugins are part of BSP.
+That means, User normally don’t need to build them manually, they are available out of box on the board.

 To build the plugin use:

-Also, the user will need to install the PCIe host package on the host x86 machine which contains pciehost GStreamer, plugin, PCIe driver and host library, see Installation section.
+Also, User shall install PCIe host package on the host x86 machine which contains pciehost GStreamer, plugin, PCIe driver and host library, see Installation section.

 scp libgstpciesocsink.so libgstpciesrc.so sima@<IP address of DaVinci board>:/data/my_pipeline/libs